Ariorh1337/phaser-debug-tool/readme.md

 If Phaser is found on the page, you will see an extension button on the right side of the screen which will show a list of available scenes.

-After selecting the scene, you will be taken to the original GUI menu of the inspector
+After selecting the scene, you will be taken to the original GUI menu of the inspector.

+in addition to the UI interface, you can access the game class and scenes inside the object `window.PhaserDebugExt`

 ## Build